Where can you find more than 140 restaurants in a three mile stretch in Las Vegas?

-For a taste of the burgeoning culinary scene, here are three of the best Asian restaurants in Las Vegas to enjoy.
+For a taste of Asian food scene, here are three of the best Asian restaurants in Las Vegas to enjoy.

 Creative Vietnamese Cuisine with a Southeast Asian influence

-Tempted by their appetizing Pho Menu, which some say is the best pho in Las Vegas, we couldn’t wait to taste how it compared to Pho in Vietnam.
+Tempted by their appetizing Pho Menu, we couldn’t wait to taste how it compared to Pho in Vietnam.

 Claire had the Pho Tai Nam.
 This traditional pho was served in a generous bowl.
 It combined slices of ribeye and flank steak served with rice noodles.

 The clear broth had lemongrass, Vietnamese cilantro, raw onions, ginger, and green onions. mint, Thai basil, bean sprouts, and lime wedges were also added on the side.